ThomasMertes/seed7/src/read_me.txt

     /usr/bin/sh: -c: line 0: syntax error near unexpected token `('

-  indicate that your makefile contains commands for the cmd.exe (or command.com) windows console, but your 'make' program uses a unix shell (/usr/bin/sh) to execute them.
-Either use a makefile which uses unix shell commands (e.g. mk_msys.mak or mk_cygw.mak) or take care that the 'make' program uses cmd.exe (or command.com) to execute the commands.
+  indicate that your makefile contains commands for the cmd.exe (or command.com) Windows console, but your 'make' program uses a Unix shell (/usr/bin/sh) to execute them.
+Either use a makefile which uses Unix shell commands (e.g. mk_msys.mak or mk_cygw.mak) or take care that the 'make' program uses cmd.exe (or command.com) to execute the commands.